Violence erupts in Israel’s ultra-Orthodox neighborhoods over covid restrictions

 Many ultra-Orthodox communities have gone their own way in the coronavirus fight.
 Led by influential rabbis, sects have ignored national orders to close schools and avoid gatherings in favor of a bid to let the virus spread naturally, at least among younger people.

-Some government leaders, including ultra-Orthodox ministers and members of parliament, have pushed to exempt the communities from the restrictions, arguing that their customs make it unbearable to forego religious education, a full-time pursuit for many men, and gatherings for weddings, funerals and worship.
+Some government leaders, including ultra-Orthodox ministers and members of parliament, have pushed to exempt the communities from the restrictions, arguing that their customs make it unbearable to forgo religious education, a full-time pursuit for many men, and gatherings for weddings, funerals and worship.
 Some politicians have said efforts to enforce the lockdown mandates amounts to discrimination against Israel’s most religious citizens.

 That has sparked growing anger among other Israelis, who increasingly blame soaring infection rates in ultra-Orthodox areas for stoking the pandemic and undercutting Israel’s fast-moving vaccination campaign.
 Health data show that Haredi communities, as the ultra-Orthodox are known here, account more than a third of infections although they make up only 10 percent of the population.